awchisholm/RapidMinerOverview/README.md

 * Installation of RapidMiner Studio: Community Edition
 * GUI features
-* Creating a model
+* Creating a prediction process
-* Understanding the results
+* Changing things
-* What to do next
+* Where to go next

 At the end of the talk, attendees will have enough information to help them decide if RapidMiner is for them and to allow them to continue to use it.